 - use your all-purpose cleaner to wash all cabinets inside and out

-- use the same cleaner to wipe down all appliances like the fridge (inside and out), inside the dishwasher, microwave, and oven.
+- use the same cleaner to wipe down all appliances like the fridge (inside and out), the dishwasher, the microwave, and the oven.
 For the oven, I also use a DIY soft scrub.
 Use a handheld steamer to clean extra greasy or dirty areas, then wipe with a microfiber cloth (link:

 - products needed: all-purpose cleaner, scrub brush, paper towel, microfiber towels, DIY soft scrub, handheld steamer